damianhakert/damianhakert.github.io/source/handbook/support/index.md

 Our Developer Advocates also have access to tweets through ZenDesk, and often participate in responding to questions.
 The support team does not retweet or favorite any tweets; that is handled by the marketing team.
+Any tweets that appear to only "need" liking or re-tweeting will be closed in ZenDesk with a tag "RT/like" added for the purpose of gathering metrics.

 The @GitLabStatus account should only be used to give updates on the availability of GitLab.com and to follow up on users reporting that GitLab.com is unavailable.